bfrickert/WFMU_playlists/README.md

 If you've ever wanted to create a WFMU playlist, this may just be the project for you!

 ###Requirements
+Requirements are collected via Anaconda.

-Run `sudo pip install -r requirements.txt` to get all the python libraries necessary to run the scripts below.
+Run `conda create -n <env_name> --file requirements.txt` to create an environment and pull all the python libraries necessary to run the scripts below.

 ###Steps